Rules and Regulations

 JUDGES AND SCORING PROCESS

 Each performance will receive up to 100 points per judge based on the following criteria.
 Technique (15-40 points), Execution of Performance (15-30 points), Showmanship (5-20 points), Choreography/Musicality (1-5 points), Overall Appearance (1-5 points).
 Musicality is the attention and sensitivity to the musical elements of dance while performing.
 Each act will be judged from an adjudicated point system with multiple 1st and 2nd place awards presented within each age group for each category.
-There are multiple 1st and 2nd place awards within the same age division of the category that will be broken down and announced in placement order lowest to highest in that age.

 The scoring scale breakdown for both levels: